OmicsWorkflows/KNIME_docker_vnc/README.md

 8. The container will run until you restart your system that is running the container.
 If you would like to get information on the running docker containers or stop the currently running container, you can use the following commands on the command line (on both Windows and Linux systems)
    - list the running docker containers: `docker ps -a`
    - stop and kill the running container with name "knime5901": `docker stop knime5901`
-        - WARNING: you may loose not saved work from inside of your container as this will remove the container completely and you will not be able to access it again!
+        - WARNING: you may lose not saved work from inside of your container as this will remove the container completely and you will not be able to access it again!
 Save your work and close the KNIME application prior this command running optimally!
 9. If you want to use also our [metanodes](https://github.com/OmicsWorkflows/KNIME_metanodes) and or [workflows](https://github.com/OmicsWorkflows/KNIME_workflows), unzip also "gitfolders.zip" file content directly into your workspace folder - it contains "gitfolders" folder with two additional subfolders ("KNIME_metanodes" and "KNIME_workflows") to hold the content of the two GitHub repositories